lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     The default results view from the ADQL query above.

-3.3.
 The query returns about 12,600 objects.
 We will continue with the object with the largest number of observations - 12,103 of them! - with the ``ssObjectId`` = -735085100561880491.

-Return to the ADQL query interface and use the following statement to retrieve the sky coordinates, magnitudes, filter, and time of observations (``midPointMjdTai``) for the oft-observed TNO with ``ssObjectId`` as above.
+3.3.
+Return to the ADQL query interface and use the following statement to retrieve the sky coordinates, magnitudes, filter (``band``), and time of observations (``midPointMjdTai``) for the oft-observed TNO with ``ssObjectId`` as above.

 .. code-block:: SQL